If you’ve just bought a new condenser tumble dryer then the next stage will be finding a suitable place in your home to install it.

 Condenser tumble dryers need a constant supply of fresh air to work properly.
-As a consequence of this, confined spaces are generally just not suitable for these tumble dryers.
+This means confined spaces are not suitable for these tumble dryers.
 As well as needing the fresh air supply, the dryers will generally expel some amount of damp air, which will damage a non-ventilated area quite severely over time.

 So in general, no you shouldn’t put this kind of dryer in a cupboard.

 Further in this piece we’ll look at why this is the case and look at other places that are not suitable for these dryers.

 Why Can’t You Put a Condenser Dryer in a Cupboard?

 There are quite a few reasons why a condenser dryer can’t be placed in a cupboard.

 As mentioned above, the condenser dryers need a steady supply of fresh air.